jasonraimondi/jasonraimondi.com/content/posts/add-location-data-to-images.md

 slug: add-location-data-to-images
 tags:
 - bash
-title: Add location data to images
+title: Add location data to a jpg that is missing it
 ---